WASHINGTON, D.C.

 Renewable Energy

-Building a clean, carbon-free electricity grid is the key to decarbonizing the US economy--including transportation, buildings, and much of industry in time to avert a climate crisis.
+Building a clean, carbon-free electric grid is the key to decarbonizing the US economy, including transportation, buildings, and much of industry, in time to avert a climate crisis.

 Sierra Club is committed to decarbonizing the grid 80% by 2030

 This includes retiring all coal and replacing it with reliable, affordable clean energy.
-We estimate the need to build roughly 700 gigawatts of new clean energy by 2030.
-To reach this goal, Sierra Club supports robust deployment of clean energy, including responsibly-sited wind, solar, and battery storage.
+We estimate that roughly 700 gigawatts of new clean energy will be needed by 2030.
+To reach this goal, Sierra Club supports robust deployment of clean energy, including responsibly sited wind, solar, and battery storage.

 Solar: Sierra Club supports solar energy that is sited in ways that balance conservation priorities with the need to build out a clean grid.
 Sierra Club supports both distributed (rooftop) solar and responsibly-sited large scale solar, both of which are essential to an affordable, clean, and reliable grid.

-Onshore wind: Today, wind is the only renewable, sustainable energy resource that is being seriously proposed for immediate development on a major scale.
+Wind: Today, wind is the only renewable, sustainable energy resource that is being seriously proposed for immediate development on a major scale.
 Sierra Club supports responsibly sited wind energy with robust public participation.
+Sierra Club supports responsibly sited, equitably developed offshore wind power as one of the key ways to fight climate change and transition to 100% clean energy.
+Offshore wind turbines provide reliable, pollution-free energy to high populations on the coast and will create jobs, help stabilize energy prices, and ensure our families breathe clean air.

 Offshore Wind: Sierra Club supports responsibly sited, equitably developed offshore wind power as one of the key ways to fight climate change and transition to 100% clean energy.
 Offshore wind turbines provide reliable, pollution-free energy to high populations on the coast and will create jobs, help stabilize energy prices, and ensure our families breathe clean air.